 Electricity, gas, water - any expenses not paid for by the tenant are claimable by the owner.

 Division 43 Building Write-Off - these are the deductions claimable for the built structure of the property for example the walls, roof, windows, doors, floor etc. This applies to buildings built since 1987, or any buildings that have undergone capital improvements or additions in the last 30 years;

 Division 40 Plant and Equipment depreciation- these are the assets within your property that are considered 'easily removable' or mechanical in nature, such as hot water system, air conditioning, lifts, kitchen appliances, carpet, blinds, light shades etc. Different rules apply depending on when you bought your property and whether you purchased the assets brand new, or acquired them second hand.
-If you purchased your property before 9th May 2017 you can claim for all assets brand new or acquired second hand.
+If you purchased (and rented) your property before 9th May 2017 you can claim for all assets brand new or acquired second hand.
 If you purchased an established property after 9th May 2017, then there will be no depreciation claimable on the assets acquired second hand, however, brand new assets that you install are claimable.
-A brand new property purchases are always claimable.
+A brand new property’s assets are always claimable.

 Land tax - your land tax is claimable as a tax deduction;